matthiasmullie/post-to-email/instructions/2-form.md

 - The form has an action that points to your service.
 In this case, it's `https://post-to-form.example.com`, but you should substitute that with the location of your service
 - We're appending a simple querystring (`?SUBJECT=Contact%20form`) so that every submission of this form will end up sending an email with "Contact form" as subject
-  - Note: `SUBJECT` could also have been an input field (either available for user input or hidden) just like `SENDER` (see below)
+  - Note: `SUBJECT` could also have been an input field (either available for user input or hidden) just like `SENDER` or `REPLY_TO` (see below)
-- We have an `<input name="SENDER">` where the user can enter their email address.
+- We have an `<input name="SENDER">` That is set to a fixed default value.
 This will be the `From` address of the email being sent. `SENDER` is one of the required [configuration options](../README.md#configuration).
 While you could also set it as an environment variable on your service, we hadn't done so in the examples, so we need this to be included in the request
+- We have an `<input name="REPLY_TO">` where the user can enter their email address.
+This will be the Reply-To address added to the email message's headers.
   - Note: we can add other [configuration options](../README.md#configuration) if we wish (hidden or otherwise, or as part of the form action, like `SUBJECT` above); e.g. `REDIRECT` for a link to redirect to after successfully having processed the form submission
 - `<input name="name">` and `<textarea name="message">` are custom inputs.
 You can add as many inputs as you wish.
 All data that is input in those fields will be included in the body of the email that will be sent